NoahHenrikKleinschmidt/buildamol/docs/tutorials.rst

    :link: example_defaults
    :link-type: ref

-   This tutorial covers how to add your own resources to Biobuild so they are available to all your projects.
+   This tutorial covers how to add your own resources to BuildAMol so they are available to all your projects.

----

-More applied tutorials
+More applied Tutorials
 ----------------------

 .. card:: Building circular Molecules
    :link: example_building_circular
    :link-type: ref

-   This tutorial covers how to build circular molecules in Biobuild together with RDKit.
+   This tutorial covers how to build circular molecules in BuildAMol together with RDKit.

 .. card:: Building Polyphenylene
    :link: example_building_polyphenylene